749/UltraDefrag4Linux/src/lua5.1/Readme.txt

 os.setenv(name [, value])
     Sets an environment variable for the current process.
     Values in UTF-8 encoding are accepted as well as ASCII strings.
-If value is not specified or is an empty string the environment variable will be deleted.
+If no value is specified or an empty string is passed the environment variable will be deleted.
     If this function fails it raises an error.

 os.shellexec(path, action)
-    Performs an operation of a specified file.
+    Performs an operation on a file.
 If this function fails it returns an error code, which is always less than or equal to 32, and a string describing the error.
 Read MSDN article on ShellExecute for details.

-In addition, os.getenv call has been reimplemented for higher reliability and for proper handling of Unicode values.
+In addition, the os.getenv call has been reimplemented for higher reliability and for proper handling of Unicode values.

 The lua.build file is included to produce Lua modules for three processor